 - Turn Live Tile off.

 You can move the tiles, resize them and even group them.
-You can move items from the left side to right size of Start and display them as Tiles.
+You can move items from the left side to the right side of Start and display them as Tiles.
 You can also uninstall apps from the Start itself, using its context menu.

 Give it the Classic Windows 7 look